Bcicenas/personal_manager/README.md

 Simple web application to manage your tasks, shoppings lists and more

 # To do list
+ - security settings

+# Work in Progress
  - See tasks in calendar
- - Write tests

-# Work in Progress
- - Write tests

 # Done Tasks
  - Basic FrontEnd